 Born in Bensonhurst, Brooklyn in 1954, Izzy moved to Israel in 1978.
 After discovering pretty soon that Chemistry was not going to be the field that he was going to, in the words of Billy Joel, "write his masterpiece" in, he switched professions to take up the art of the Sofer - or religious scribe.
 And he has been involved in the field of making letters ever since.

 Izzy Pludwinski has been working as a professional calligrapher since 1980, starting out as a certified religious scribe (Sofer STaM) and then branching out into calligraphy and design.
-After professionally freelancing for six years, he expanded his studies by first studying privately for a short while with Lili Wronker and Alice and then by attending Roehampton Institute for two years under the tutelage of Ann Camp, Gaynor Goffe, Gerald Fleuss and Tom Perkins, completing their certificate in Calligraphy & Bookbinding.
-He has exhibited throughout Israel and has given two one-man shows in London.
+After professionally freelancing for six years, he expanded his studies by first studying privately for a short while with Lili Wronker and Alice and then by attending Roehampton Institute in England for two years under the tutelage of Ann Camp, Gaynor Goffe, Gerald Fleuss and Tom Perkins, completing their certificate in Calligraphy & Bookbinding.
+He has exhibited throughout Israel and has had one-man shows in Jerusalem, Tel Aviv, London and Tokyo, as well as participating in Internatinal exhibtiions in the U.K., the U.S., and Russia..
 His work has appeared in Letter Arts Review (over a dozen of his works have been accepted to the "Annual"), The Scribe, (author of article: "The Experience of the Hebrew Scribe", summer 1989) and The Encyclopedia Judaica among other publications.
-He was the calligrapher of The Jerusalem Hagaddah (illustrated by Yael Hershberg) and the Moriah Hagadah (illustrated by Avner Moriah).
+He was the calligrapher of The Jerusalem Hagaddah (illustrated by Yael Hershberg) the Moriah Hagadah (illustrated by Avner Moriah and the Rose Haggadah ( illustrated by Barbara Wolff).
 In 2004, Izzy had the honor of being invited to Wales to work on the Hebrew for the St. John's Bible, under Donald Jackson.

 After teaching many years in various adult educational institutions in Jerusalem, Izzy now teaches via a correspondence course he has established, as well as teaching privately, in addition to keeping up a heavy workload as a freelance calligrapher.
 His varied commissions have included work for the President's Office, inscription of the dedication page on the Bible presented to the Pope by the Israeli government on the occassion of his visit to Jerusalem, lettering for the Yakar Synagogue in Jerusalem, and wine labels for the Golan winery.
 He has recently been to Wales to write the Hebrew for the St. John's Bible Project, headed by Donald Jackson.
 In addition to his own work, Izzy works with many of the top Judaica artists doing the calligraphy for their illuminations and illustrations.